Triazolam: Overdose

 Death can occur from triazolam overdose, but is more likely to occur in combination with other depressant drugs such as opioids, alcohol, or tricyclic antidepressants.

 Pharmacology

-The pharmacological effects of triazolam are similar to those of most other benzodiazepines.
-It does not generate active metabolites.
-Triazolam is a short-acting benzodiazepine, is lipophilic, and is metabolised hepatically via oxidative pathways.
-The main pharmacological effects of triazolam are the enhancement of the neurotransmitter GABA at the GABAA receptor.
+Like other benzodiazepines, triazolam enhances the inhibitory effects of the neurotransmitter GABA by binding to the allosteric benzodiazepine receptor on GABAA receptor complexes.

+Triazolam is short-acting, is lipophilic, and is metabolized hepatically via oxidative pathways.
+Triazolam produces one short-acting active metabolite, alpha-hydroxytriazolam, which is suspected to be of minor clinical significance.
 The half-life of triazolam is only 2 hours making it a very short acting benzodiazepine drug.
 It has anticonvulsant effects on brain function.

-History

-Its use at low doses has been deemed acceptable by the U.S. Food and Drug Administration (FDA) and several other countries.

 Society and culture

 Recreational use

-Triazolam issued nonmedically: recreational use wherein the drug is taken to achieve a high or continued long-term dosing against medical advice.
+Triazolam, like other benzodiazepines, is susceptible to misuse and abuse.
+Its rapid onset of action and short half-life contribute to its abuse potential, but its relative obscurity compared to other fast-acting benzodiazepines (such as alprazolam or lorazepam) prevent its abuse from becoming particularly commonplace.
+Likewise, because it is not prescribed as often or as readily as alprazolam or lorazepam, there is less triazolam available to be diverted for recreational use.

 Legal status

+Its use at low doses has been deemed acceptable by the US FDA and in several other countries.